Ryan-Oroke/camelCase-project/README.md

 Requires MongoDB

 ### To Run
-Run server.py and connect to localhost:5000
+Run `server.py` and connect to `localhost:5000`

 ### To Test
-Run the mongoIO.py file.
+Run the `mongoIO.py` file.

 ## In-depth Setup
-We are using flask and mongo.
+We are using Flask and MongoDB.
 ### Flask Install
 We're using PyCharm but you are free to use any other IDE.